zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

   .user.plan == "deluxe" && \
   len(.shopping_cart.items) > 10
 """
-rate = 1
+rate = 5
 ```

 ### Dynamic buckets

 With named buckets you can dictate precisely which buckets you want in advance.
 There are cases,
-though, when you can't know in advance how many buckets you'll need because that number depends on
+though, when you can't know in advance which buckets you'll need because that depends on what your
-what your event stream looks like.
+event stream looks like.
 This is where **dynamic buckets** come into play (this term isn't
-a neologism but I have not encountered it in the observability space).
+a neologism *per se* but I haven't encountered it in the observability space).

 The key-based sampling that's already supported by the `sample` transform implicitly provides
 dynamic bucketing, as each newly encountered value for `key_field` creates a new "bucket."
 All